telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 > **Important**
 >
-> Due to the iOS Safari browser's limited `iframe` support, the inline mode of the Editor is recommended to use on iOS devices.
+> Due to the limited `iframe` support of the iOS Safari browser, the inline mode of the Editor is recommended to use on iOS devices.

 ## Configuration

-The Editor tools can be configured through the [`tools` configuration option](/api/web/editor#tools).
+It is possible to configure the Editor tools through the [`tools` configuration option](/api/web/editor#tools).

 ### Define Sets of Editor Tools